turdaliyevhasanali60-lang/nebulux/README.md

 2. **Generation** (Gemini 2.5 Flash) — Takes the structured spec and generates complete, styled, multi-page HTML/CSS with real Pexels images injected.

-3. **Edit Mode** — Subsequent chat messages are classified by intent (add section, change color, rewrite copy, etc.) and routed to targeted edit prompts rather than full regeneration.
+3. **Edit Mode** — Follow-up chat messages are classified by intent and routed to targeted edit prompts rather than full regeneration.
+Supports image attachments for visual reference.

+A `model_registry.py` abstraction layer supports multiple AI providers (Anthropic, Google, OpenAI) with automatic fallback.

+---

+## 🌍 Production Stack

+Running on **Hetzner CPX32** (Ubuntu 24.04):

+- **Gunicorn** with `gevent` workers (300s timeout for AI generation)
+- **Nginx** as reverse proxy with static file serving and gzip compression
+- **Cloudflare** for SSL, caching, and DDoS protection
+- **PostgreSQL** with automated daily backups
+- **Redis** for Celery task queue and Pexels API response caching
+- **Systemd** services for Gunicorn and Celery auto-restart

 ---